scrapy/scrapy/docs/topics/practices.rst

 By default, Scrapy runs a single spider per process when you run ``scrapy crawl``.
 However, Scrapy supports running multiple spiders per process using the :ref:`internal API <topics-api>`.
+The CrawlerProcess object must be instantiated with a :class:`~scrapy.settings.Settings` object as it is defaulted to ``None``.

 Here is an example that runs multiple spiders simultaneously: